-The dictionary tells us that a squad is “a small group of people, having a particular task.”
+The dictionary defines a squad as “a small group of people, having a particular task.”
 In fact our Squads, comprised of student groups and the adults that lead them, have decided to take on the largest task of all, making meaningful change on a global scale.

-With over 22 years of experience in the field of international volunteering, Squads Abroad has excelled in providing safe and immersive group experiences.
-What makes Squads Abroad unique is the home-base model and the organization’s reliance on the local community and our expert in-country staff to guide the approach to service and cultural activities.
+With over 22 years experience in the field of international volunteering, Squads Abroad has excelled in providing safe and immersive group experiences.
+Our home-base model, strong community partnerships, and expert in-country staff guide our approach to sustainable service and enriching cultural activities.

-Each Squad chooses where they would like to serve, what type of squad they will be, and how many members will take part in their squad.
-Squads Abroad will then match the group with an under-resourced community organization, such as a school, daycare, or an after-school program.
-Volunteers provide educational support while fundraising directly towards a designated small construction project they complete during their trip.
+Each Squad chooses when and where they would like to serve, what type of project, and how many volunteers will participate.
+We then collaboratively match the Squad with one of our under-resourced community partners to implement the program together.
+Volunteers provide educational support while fundraising directly towards a designated project they help build once on-the-ground.

 The staff was incredibly welcoming and helpful in making us feel at home.
 My volunteer experience was truly eye-opening and extremely rewarding.
 I spent a week helping in an elderly home and underprivileged primary school.
 We also got to try so many different activities in the evenings and on the week-end!